rfritscheneto/SnpReady/README.md

-# SnpReady
+# SNPReady
-A tool to assist breeders in genomic analysis
+A tool to assist breeders in genomic selection analysis

 In construction...